udu3324/slider-synth/README.md

 ## BOM

+I am supplying my own esp32-s3, rotary encoder, buttons, leds, and some other stuff that would cause the price to spike up to $30

+I also have the linear softpot potentiometer, force sensitive resistor, and plywood strip on hand.
+They total about $50 (plywood was scrap/free)

 | Price  | Part Number            | Type     | LCSC Part   | Owner    | Designators          |   Qty | Manufacturer   |
 |:-------|:-----------------------|:---------|:------------|:---------|:---------------------|------:|:---------------|
 | $0.02  | CL21A106KAYNNNE        | Basic    | C15850      | System   | C4                   |     2 | JLCPCB         |